-Some of the home remedies of Legionnaires’ disease include avoiding damp or wet locations, drinking various herbal teas, eating olive leaves, using hot and cold packs, eating citrus and ginger, and consuming anise seed tea.
+Home remedies for Legionnaires’ disease include avoiding damp or wet locations, drinking various herbal teas, eating olive leaves, using hot and cold packs, eating citrus and ginger, and consuming anise seed tea.
 However, the primary treatment of this tragic condition is an immediate application of various antibiotics.

-Olive Leaves: By eating or chewing on olive leaves, you are able to defend against this bacterial infection, and also keep it from increasing in severity if you do contract it.
-The extracts from olive leaves have been widely used due to their antiviral and antibacterial properties, particularly as a means of counteracting penumonia-inducing strains of bacteria.
+By eating or chewing on olive leaves, you are able to defend against this bacterial infection, and also keep it from increasing in severity if you do contract it.
+The extracts from olive leaves have been widely used due to their antiviral and antibacterial properties, particularly as a means of counteracting pneumonia-inducing strains of bacteria.

-Herbal Teas: Although attempting to cure a potential case of Legionnaires’ Disease with home remedies is extremely unwise, treating the symptoms is a very helpful thing to do, because it will make you feel physically better and provide your body with the functionality to work with the antibiotics to eliminate the infection.
-Herbal tea like catnip, echinaceae, and chamomile tea have both been connected with reducing fevers, boosting the immune system, and relaxing the nerves.
-Having a strong immune system and reducing or breaking fevers is a sure way to positively support the antibiotic effects in Legionnaires’ Disease treatment.
+Herbal tea like catnip, echinacea, and chamomile tea have both been connected with reducing various symptoms of Legionnaires’ disease such as fevers, poor immune system, and nerve pain.
+Having a strong immune system and reducing or breaking fevers is a sure way to positively support the antibiotic effects in Legionnaires’ disease treatment.

-Anise Seed Tea: Legionnaires’ Disease can often result in a severe cough with mucus or sputum.
-Anise seed tea has been connected with reducing the respiratory symptoms that are so common and irritating during the healing process of Legionnaires’ Disease.
+Legionnaires’ disease can often result in a severe cough with mucus or sputum.
+Anise seed tea has been connected with reducing the respiratory symptoms that are so common and irritating during the healing process of Legionnaires’ disease.

-Citrus and Ginger: The disease unfortunately makes patients lose their appetite in almost all cases.
-This is dangerous, since food and its nutrients are essential for the body to function properly and help the medication to eliminate the bacteria causing the illness.
-Citrus and ginger, in the form of lime juice, ginger, and some salt and pepper, can greatly help your appetite surge.
+Citrus and ginger, in the form of lime juice, ginger, and some salt and pepper, can greatly help control your appetite surge caused by Legionnaires’ disease.
+Food and its nutrients are essential for the body to function properly and help the medication to eliminate the bacteria causing the illness.
 Eating ginger and pepper on an orange slice can counteract the lack of appetite so patients can get their energy and nutrients back.